schurhammer/gig/DESIGN.md

 Mutually recursive functions need to be type checked as a group.
 The call graph helps us figoure out what these groups are.

+## Constructors

+Constructors are considered external functions in the core language.
+This is because the implementation is not defined in gleam, only the type signature.

 ## Dynamic